 Fellow Since 1998

-This profile was prepared when Santiago Andrade Pinto was elected to the Ashoka Fellowship in 1998.
+This description of Santiago Andrade Pinto's work was prepared when Santiago Andrade Pinto was elected to the Ashoka Fellowship in 1998.

 The New Idea